debezium/debezium-examples/end-to-end-demo/README.md

 * demonstrating how a downtime of Kafka Connect doesn't affect the source app
 * demonstrating how to consume events using WildFly Swarm + CDI and stream them to a WebSockets client in another browser window

+---

+**IMPORTANT:** Use Maven 3.5.x to build and execute demo applications.

+---

 ## Prepare Kafka etc.

 - export DEBEZIUM_VERSION=0.9